-Directors' Remuneration Report For the year ended 31 December 2024
+Directors' Remuneration Report

 Introduction

 An ordinary resolution for the approval of the Directors' Remuneration Report was put to the Shareholders at the AGM held on 26 June 2024.

 Remuneration Policy

 All Directors are non-executive and a Remuneration Committee has not been established.
 The Board considers matters relating to the Directors' remuneration.
 No advice or services were provided by any external person in respect of the Board's consideration of the Directors' remuneration.